transcriptaze/vpd/GUIDE.md

 - _Redo_ undoes the ost recent _Undo_ and displays the next command (if any).

-The _redo_ implementation is fairly basic and executing any command other than another _undo or _redo_ **clears the redo stack** i.e. save the script if you have recent changes you would rather not lose.
+The _redo_ implementation is fairly basic and executing any command other than another _undo_ or _redo_ **clears the redo stack** i.e. save the script if you have recent changes you would rather not lose.

-The _undo_/_redo_ implementation is mostly intended as a convenience to review recent commands - and for fixing simple mistakes.
+The _undo_/_redo_ implementation is mostly intended as a convenience to review recent commands and for fixing simple mistakes.
-More complex changes should rather be done by editing and then loading a VPX script.
+More complex changes should rather be done by editing and reloading a VPX script.

 ### Macro keys